baktragh/a8_tape_loaders_and_utils/cs_turbo2000_copyth/README.md

 - [atari800-a8cas modified](http://www.arus.net.pl/FUJI/a8cas-util/downloads/modified-atari800-emulator.html)
 - [Altirra](https://www.virtualdub.org/altirra.html)

-There is no point in running this copier with real hardware as there is no H1: host device.
+## Notes

+- The H1: device provided by the emulator must be configured to support long file names
+- Running this copier with real computer doesn't work

 ## Binaries

-There are two binaries shipped:

-- copyth10.xex.
-Writes 10-character names to the H1: device.
-Use with the atari800-a8cas emulators, or Altirra 4.10-test2 and above.
-- copyth8.xex.
-Writes 8-character names to the H1: device.
-Use with the Altirra emulator version up to 4.10-test1.
-Be advised that because of the short names, files can get overwritten.
+- copyth11.xex.
+Writes 11-character names to the H1: device.

 ## Why this copier was written